catflydotio/fly-post-preview/post3.md

 # Going Live

+Imagine this: You're navigating a static website in the browser.
+You're not scanning around with your eyeballs, though; you're navigating the elements of the document using an input device (say, a keyboard), to tell a screen reader where it should start reading next, and you receive the content as the screen reader speaks it.
+Good so far?

+Let's complicate the story a little.
+The website is now a web *app*.
+It has buttons or controls that may send you to another URL, or they may instigate a change to just part of the DOM.
+Hopefully, it's laid out so you can still find everything easily, everything behaves like what it claims to be, and nothing is lying about what it is.

-We've established why accessibility is important.
-We've picked the low-hanging fruit and cleared the fog.
-Now that we got a sense of the landscape before us, let's breathe some life into LiveBeats and get its real-time features working nicely with my screen reader.
+That's what we were aiming for when we [cleared the fog and picked low-hanging fruit](https://fly.io/blog/accessibility-clearing-the-fog/) in the LiveBeats UI.
+In the spirit of our random combo metaphor: We can see the landscape before us clearly.
+LiveBeats is made up of logical, well labeled parts, with well defined roles for sensible navigation and some semblance of interactivity.
+Now we're going to stretch a little higher up into the tree and get its real-time features working nicely with my screen reader.

 ## What lies ahead?